timfpark/ai-software-engineering/README.md

 The [code-generation](./code-generation/) folder contains an exercise to help you build intuition around this.

-## Code Modernization
+## Application Modernization

-Another common task in Software Engineering is to modernize a codebase.
+Another common task in Software Engineering is to modernize an application.
 It is not uncommon to have legacy code in an organization that we want to migrate to a modern approach.

-In [code-modernization](./code-modernization/), we will show how we can use AI to help us easily migrate a very old Motif X11 application to React.
+In [app-modernization](./app-modernization/), we will show how we can use Github Copilot to help us migrate a very old legacy Motif X11 application to a modern React web application.